maharmstone/btrfs/README.md

 ----------------------------------------------------------

-The driver will passthrough Linux metadata to recent versions of LXSS, but you will have to let Windows that you wish to do this.
+The driver will passthrough Linux metadata to recent versions of LXSS, but you will have to let Windows know that you wish to do this.
 From a Bash prompt on Windows, edit `/etc/wsl.conf` to look like the following:

 ```